lerks1/Evolutionary_Computation/README.md

-Java program which explores evolutionary computation (mutation/selection) in an attempt to find the minimum output of a mystery function.
+Java program which explores Evolutionary Computation (mutation/selection) in an attempt to find the minimum output of a mystery function.

 The mystery function is included in the project files but needs to be added to the build path as an external JAR.